 Standard Hurricane Glass

-A standard sheet of hurricane glass is specially manufactured to make it less susceptible to shattering and breakage during violent winds.
-The glass may shatter upon heavy impacts with airborne objects carried by the wind, but the glass is designed to remain intact, keeping you and your family safe.
+A standard sheet of hurricane glass is specially manufactured to be less susceptible to shattering and breakage during violent winds.
+The glass may shatter upon heavy impacts with airborne objects carried by the wind, but it is designed to remain intact, keeping you and your family safe.

 Tempered Glass